scott-griffiths/bitstring/doc/array.rst

          1445 -1188  1493  -417  1542   354 : 5a5 b5c 5d5 e5f 606 162
         ] + trailing_bits = 0x63

+    By default the output will have colours added in the terminal.
+This can be disabled - see :data:`bitstring.options.no_color` for more information.

 .. method:: Array.reverse() -> None

     Reverse the order of all items in the Array. ::